MicrosoftDocs/dynamics-365-fraud-protection/content/poc-trial-overview.md

 - To participate in a PoC of Dynamics 365 Fraud Protection, a customer must have an Azure Active Directory (Azure AD) tenant.
 If you do not already have an Azure AD      tenant, you can sign up for one.

 - To start a PoC for Fraud Protection, Microsoft or a Microsoft Authorized Partner must provide a promotion code to you.
-If you do not have a promotion code, you can request one here -### Get Started with Fraud Protection| Microsoft Dynamics 365
+If you do not have a promotion code, you can request one [here](https://dynamics.microsoft.com/get-started/?appname=fraudprotection)

 ![This image is a representation of PoC options available.](media/poc options image.png)